Almostsagar/Almostsagar/README.md

 # <h1 style="text-align: left"> नमस्ते  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Sagar!</h1>

- I also have some intermediate knowledge of C++, HTML/CSS and Python.
+ I am Sagar Kumar.
+I am doing Bachelor of Technology degree focused in Computer Science and engineering from GIET University, Gunupur.
+I am an experienced developer skilled in C++, Java, Android Development, Full Stack Development, Machine learning, Javascript and its frameworks.
+My activities are much beyond my stream of education. ⚡ I am involved in a lot of organizational works in college related to clubs, hackathons, fests and workshops.
 I also have a little experience with Web developement which I did as a part of my training in college.